 Invisalign has been offered as a clear, effective alternative to braces for over two decades now.
 Since then, there have been several advancements to make the treatment even more efficient.
-Here at Lakeshore Dental, Dr. Patel and Dr. Cruser use iTero Scanner technology in order to make sure your Invisalign treatment has the best results possible.
+Here at Lakeshore Dental, Dr. Patel use iTero Scanner technology in order to make sure your Invisalign treatment has the best results possible.
 To schedule a consultation and learn more about modern Invisalign in Virginia Beach, contact us today.

 In the early days of Invisalign, the only way to get an impression of your teeth was with dental putty.
 While this substance is safe to hold in your mouth, it’s also very messy and prone to error; the impression could easily come out wrong if your jaw moves or if there’s too much saliva in your mouth.
 Nowadays, a dentist in Virginia Beach can use advanced 3D scanners such as the iTero scanner to create extremely accurate models of your mouth that can be used to create high quality Invisalign aligners.